Discover where you should go for your perfect African safari

 Kenya’s Wildlife

-Kenya is a Big Five safari destination, with plenty of opportunities to see lions, elephants, leopards, buffalo and the endangered black rhino.
-Kenya’s Masai Mara is also the home of the Great Migration, where millions of zebra and wildebeest move in an annual cycle around Tanzania’s Serengeti and the Masai Mara.
-Other species to look out for include baboon, flamingo and giraffe, with the latter being a special point of interest at the “Instafamous” Giraffe Manor.
+Kenya is a Big Five safari destination, with plenty of opportunities to see lions, elephants, leopards, buffalo, and the endangered black rhino.
+Kenya’s Masai Mara is also the home of the Great Migration, where millions of zebra and wildebeest move annually around Tanzania’s Serengeti and the Masai Mara.
+Other species to look out for include baboon, flamingo, and giraffe, with the latter being a special point of interest at the “Instafamous” Giraffe Manor.

 Why we love it

-One of my favourite safari experiences was fly camping in Kenya’s Masai Mara, sleeping out under the wide, starry sky and hearing a lion’s roar in the distance.
-Walking between the multiple fly camps really takes safari to another level and chatting to my local Maasai guide was a real insight into local life.
+One of my favorite safari experiences was fly camping in Kenya’s Masai Mara.
+I slept out under the vast, starry sky and heard a lion’s roar in the distance.
+Walking between the multiple fly camps takes the safari to another level, and chatting with my local Maasai guide gave me real insight into local life.

 Madagascar Safaris